A pioneering 18,500m2 national battery manufacturing development facility has been officially opened in Coventry, UK.

 The facility employs more than 80 battery technicians, engineers, and support staff, with plans for that number to grow to support future project partnerships with industry and research organisations.

 Jeff Pratt, UKBIC’s managing director, said: “I’m delighted that UKBIC is open for business.
 Completed at deliberate speed during the pandemic, UKBIC is a key part of the UK Government’s Faraday Battery Challenge.”

 In addition to funding from the Faraday Battery Challenge through UK Research and Innovation, UKBIC is also part-funded through the West Midlands Combined Authority.

 The project has been delivered through a consortium of Coventry City Council, Coventry and Warwickshire Local Enterprise Partnership and WMG, at the University of Warwick.

 “UKBIC was created in 2018 following a competition led by the Advanced Propulsion Centre with support from Innovate UK.

-Read the full article from BEST’s visit to this state-of-the-art facility in the summer issue of BEST magazine.
+Read about BEST‘s visit to this state-of-the-art facility in the summer issue of the magazine, available here.

-The photo is of managing director Jeff Pratt, with prime minister Boris Johnson during his visit.
+Image: UKBIC managing director Jeff Pratt with prime minister Boris Johnson during the opening.